What is Adolescent Idiopathic Scoliosis?

 “Adolescent Idiopathic Scoliosis” should be a term reserved for a scoliosis curve that is still awaiting a diagnosis.
 Clearly, it is not being used that way.
 Rather, the term is being used as a diagnosis of a syndrome with the above features.
 A preponderance of evidence points to a tight spinal cord as a probable cause for many cases.

 So, if you or your child are told they have Adolescent Idiopathic Scoliosis, remember this: It happens for a reason, its causes are knowable, and the condition can be successfully treated without surgery.
-For more information on how AIS can be treated successfully without surgery, visit our scoliosis treatment page.
+For more information on how AIS can be treated successfully without surgery, you can read our page regarding treating children and teens for scoliosis; alternatively you can learn more about our comprehensive treatment method, the Silicon Valley Method as well.

 - Burwell RG, Dangerfield PH, Moulton A, Grivas TB, Cheng JC.
 Whither the etiopathogenesis (and scoliogeny) of adolescent idiopathic scoliosis?
 Incorporating presentations on scoliogeny at the 2012 IRSSD and SRS meetings.
 Scoliosis 2013;8:4.